classdojo/policies/privacy.md

 ## How can I contact ClassDojo with questions?

-If you have any questions or concerns about this Privacy Policy or how we protect our community, please contact us at privacy@classdojo.com.
+If you have any questions or concerns about this Privacy Policy or how we protect our community, please contact us at privacy@classdojo.com - we’d love to help.
 If you’d like, you may also write to us at:

 Class Twist, Inc.
 735 Tehama Street